theozebua/php-docker/README.md

 - Copy `.env.example` to `.env`
 - Select your `PHP_VERSION` in `.env`.
 Available versions: `8.1`, `8.2` and `8.3`.

+Or because this is a public template, you can just use this template to create a repository.

 ## Running The Docker Environment

 In this docker environment, we will use docker compose to run our services at once.